M. Mukundan

-Maniyambath Mukundan, (born 10 September 1942) commonly known as M. Mukundan, is an Indian writer of Malayalam literature.
-Many of his early works are set in Mahé (Mayyazhi) which has earned him the moniker, Mayyazhiyude Kathakaaran.
-He is known to be one of the pioneers of modernity in Malayalam literature and Mayyazhippuzhayude Theerangalil, Daivathinte Vikrithikal, Kesavante Vilapangal and Pravasam are some of his notable works.
+Maniyambath Mukundan (born 10 September 1942) is an Indian author of Malayalam literature and a former diplomat.
+He worked as a cultural attaché at the Embassy of France in Delhi from 1961 to 2004, while concurrently working as an author.
+Many of his early works are set in Mahe (Mayyazhi), his homeland, which earned him the moniker Mayyazhiyude Kathakaaran (Mayyazhi's storyteller).
+He is known to be one of the pioneers of modernity in Malayalam literature.
+Some of his best known works include Mayyazhippuzhayude Theerangalil, Daivathinte Vikrithikal, Kesavante Vilapangal, and Pravasam.

-He has received many honours including Vayalar Award, Sahitya Akademi Award, Kerala Sahitya Akademi Award.
-Crossword Book Award, JCB Prize and the Ezhuthachan Puraskaram, the highest literacy honour of the Government of Kerala.
+He has received several literary awards, including Sahitya Akademi Award, Kerala Sahitya Akademi Award, Vayalar Award, Crossword Book Award, JCB Prize, and the Ezhuthachan Puraskaram (the highest literary award of the Government of Kerala).
 He is also a recipient of the Chevalier des Arts et des Lettres of the Government of France.

-Biography
+Early life

-Mukundan was born on 10 September 1942 at Mahe, then a French overseas territory and now a part of Puducherry Union Territory in South India.
-Mukundan served as an official of the New Delhi office of the Embassy of France in Delhi.
+Mukundan was born on 10 September 1942 at Mahe, then a French overseas territory and now a part of the union territory of Puducherry in South India.
+Mukundan worked as a cultural attaché at the New Delhi office of the Embassy of France in Delhi from 1961 to 2004.
+He concurrently worked as an author.

+Literary career

 His first literary work was a short story published in 1961 while the first novel, Delhi was published in 1969.
 Mukundan has so far published 12 novels which include his later works such as Adithyanum Radhayum Mattu Chilarum, Oru Dalit Yuvathiyude Kadanakatha, Kesavante Vilapangal and Nritham and ten collections of short stories (which totals 171 in numbers till 2012).
 Adithyanum Radhayum Mattu Chilarum is a fictional story which dethrone the time from the narrative, it gives the readers a new method of writing.
 Oru Dalit Yuvathiyude Kadanakatha reveals how Vasundhara, an actress has been insulted in the course of acting due to some unexpected situations.
 It proclaims the postmodern message that martyrs are created not only through ideologies, but through art also.
 Kesavante Vilapangal (Kesavan's Lamentations) one of his later works tells the story of a writer Kesavan who writes a novel on a child named Appukkuttan who grows under the influence of E. M. S. Namboodiripad.
 Daivathinte Vikrithikal has been translated into English and published By Penguin Books India.